Detecting coronavirus in waste water

 The interactive map may not work as intended when using Internet Explorer.
 In case of technical issues, we recommend using other browsers (Chrome, Firefox)

-Interactive map of waste water surveillance results:
+Map of waste water surveillance results on 25.
+June:

 What can the waste water samples tell us?